Congressional District # 01

 In order to accelerate the groundwater cleanup, the PRPs submitted a proposal to EPA to expand the groundwater cleanup and to improve the O&M of the existing extraction and treatment system.
 EPA, in consultation with MDEQ, concurred with the proposal and issued an Explanation of Significant Differences (ESD) in April 2009 to memorialize expansion of the groundwater cleanup remedy.
 Institutional controls (ICs) to restrict groundwater use and well installation were not a component of the 1989 ROD as they were not deemed necessary at the time.
 However, ICs were included in the 2009 ESD because groundwater had not been cleaned up within the time period originally anticipated in the ROD.

-EPA issued an administrative order in June 2009 to the PRPs that amended the scope of work to include the proposed expansion of the groundwater cleanup remedy.
+EPA issued an administrative order in June 2009 to the PRPs that amended the scope of work to include the proposed expansion of the groundwater cleanup remedy, also referred to as the Remedial Enhancement Measure (REM).
 Under the expansion, the PRPs would install and operate 24 groundwater recirculation wells and three soil vapor extraction (SVE) wells.
 The proposed technology combines in-well air stripping, air sparge, and SVE within each of the 24 wells to remove the VOCs.
 As successfully demonstrated at similar sites, EPA anticipated that this technology will greatly reduce the time to clean up the aquifer as well as long-term dependency on the extraction and treatment system.

 EPA completed the third FYR at the Hedblum site in August 2009.
 The FYR report found the remedy to be protective of human health and the environment over the short term.
 However, in order for the remedy to be protective over the long term, the groundwater remedy must achieve the groundwater cleanup goals.
-In the interim, the ICs will afford protection of human health and the environment by restricting human exposure to groundwater.
+In the interim, the ICs afford protection of human health and the environment by restricting human exposure to groundwater.

-In April 2011, EPA approved the remedial design for the expanded groundwater system.
+In April 2011, EPA approved the remedial design for the REM.
 Separately, a local ordinance was passed by the AuSable Township Board in April 2012 to prohibit the use or installation of private wells.
 The three existing private wells potentially in use for non-potable consumption were plugged and abandoned.